Ådalen shootings: Aftermath

-The government, under the liberal Prime Minister Carl Gustaf Ekman, replaced the County Governor and launched an investigation into the event.
+The government, under the liberal prime minister, Carl Gustaf Ekman, replaced the county governor and launched an investigation into the event.
 The investigation, with representatives from both employers and trade unions, later concluded that the military was highly unfit to uphold public order in similar situations.
 The use of the military against civilians was more strictly regulated, but the legislation was on the books until it was repealed by the 1969 Riksdag.
 However, there was broad political agreement not to use military force against civilians.
 The Ådalen shootings were still a concern in the discussions after the 9/11 events in the US, when military support to the police was considered.
 Therefore, the subsequent legislation that allowed the military to take part in anti-terrorism actions contained several safeguards.
 The military must be under command of the police, as they were in Ådalen in 1931, and legislation specifically says that the military cannot be used against demonstrations.
 There was still concern that these safeguards would not be enough.

 At the time of the 1931 events, it was not possible to call in police reinforcements from outside the county.
 Thus, army assistance was the only recourse available to a county governor when the county's police force would be insufficient to deal with large-scale events.
 The shootings highlighted the inadequacy of this state of affairs.
 One effect of the Ådalen shootings was the formation of a national police force in 1933.

-The worker's movement, in spite of the various factions being divided on exactly how to place the blame for the occurred, held a common funeral for the four victims at the Gudmunrå church in Kramfors, where Rickard Sandler (himself born in Ådalen) was the official representative for both government and Socialdemokratiska Arbetarepartiet.
+The workers' movement, in spite of the various factions being divided on exactly how to place the blame for the occurred, held a common funeral for the four victims at the Gudmunrå church in Kramfors, where Rickard Sandler (himself born in Ådalen) was the official representative for both government and Swedish Social Democratic Party.

 Erik Blomberg wrote the poem on the stone: